mne-tools/mne-python/doc/contributing.rst

 Profiling
 ---------
-To learn more about profiling python codes please see `the scikit learn profiling site <https://scikit-learn.org/stable/developers/performance.html#performance-howto>`_.
+To learn more about profiling Python codes please see `the scikit learn profiling site <https://scikit-learn.org/stable/developers/performance.html#performance-howto>`_.

 .. _troubleshooting: